2019 Hillside Select®

 1986 Developed aromas of earth and mature fruit.
 Complex bottle bouquet.

-1985 Mature color with restrained, mature flavors.
-Still some vibrancy and liveliness.
+1985 Mature color with restrained, delicate flavors.
+Still some brightness and liveliness.

 1984 Still showing sweetness with lovely color, herbal aromas.
 Medium body, mature flavors.

 1983 Fully mature color and aromas.
 Nice acidity complements mature flavors and resolved tannins.